 There is evidence that in 1306 there were seven different lineages that made up the aristocracy of Brussels.
 The various lineages would choose an échevin and jury each year after having heard the thoughts of the Duke of Brabant's representative.

-The échevin and jury would change year after year to prevent one of the lineage families to have power over the others.
+The échevin and jury would change year after year to prevent one of the lineage families having power over the others.
 This evidently did not stop them from quarrelling and during the fifteenth century, the confrontations between the Van Lombeke and the Van den Heetvelde families became renowned.

 In 1421 a municipal constitution was passed whereby the power was shared between the seven Lineages and the guilds that were divided into Nine Nations.